shivamdeswal/Air-Sheet/README.md

-# Air-Sheet
-The "airsheet" project combines computer vision and GUI technologies to create interactive applications.
-Utilizing Mediapipe, OpenCV, and Tkinter, it offers drawing tools and a Flappy Bird game controlled by hand gestures.
+The "airsheet" project features interactive drawing tools and a Flappy Bird game controlled via hand gestures using Mediapipe, OpenCV, and Tkinter.
+The main.py file provides a GUI for selecting functionalities such as drawing shapes, colors, and playing the game.
+Drawing functionalities utilize hand gestures captured by the webcam, while the game integrates hand gesture controls for the bird's movement.
+This project showcases the fusion of computer vision and GUI technologies for creating interactive applications.